 The external recipient

 Note: The link within the notification email contains a salt which is needed for decryption along with the password.
 Thus, someone who wants to intercept your encrypted messages needs the exact link and the password.
 (An old link gets deactivated as soon as you send a new email to the same email address.)

 Spam detection in Tutanota is multi staged.
-For incoming unencrypted SMTP emails the received email is checked against DNS blacklists first.
+For incoming unencrypted SMTP emails, the received email is checked against DNS spam lists first.
 In a second stage we filter emails by executing content checks and mark emails as spam or not.
 Emails that have been marked as spam will be moved to the spam folder of your mailbox.
 In a third stage we filter spam on the base of user defined email sender lists.
-This list provides the possibility to classify email addresses as spam (blacklist) or explicit not as spam (whitelist).
+This list provides the possibility to classify email addresses as spam or not as spam.
 The check is active for all incoming emails and can be configured by the administrator.
 The rules are valid for all users.

-Please click on the sender's address to assign the email address or domain with one of the following spam rules:
+Within a received email, please click on 'Show more', then click on the From address to assign the email address, the domain, or the top level domain with one of the following spam rules:

 Rules for domains are restricted.
 You are not able to assign the rules "Always spam" and "Discard" to Tutanota domains, neither to your custom domains.

 You also have the option to allow all emails.
 To do this, create a spam rule and put in an asterisk * where you would usually put in the email address that the rule should apply to.

 Go to 'Settings' -> 'Global Settings' -> 'Rejected email senders' to check whether any email to your account has been blocked due to the sender being listed on a spam list.
 You can click 'Refresh' to refresh the list in case you are waiting for a registration email.
 If a blocked email is shown here, you can allow the sender so that emails from this sender will reach your inbox in the future.

 'Login' shows you several info items about your Tutanota account.

 Here you can configure how you want to send your mails.